 Download this practice sheet to practice while you are reading this article.

-We got the result of one cell.
-Now select the entire column “Total Price” and click on “Fill” then click on “Down” as we want to apply the formula in the Downward direction.
+- Next, we got the result of one cell.
+Now select the entire column “Total Price” and hit on the “Fill” option to click on “Down” option similar to the below image.

 The FILL HANDLE method is one of the easiest ways to autofill formulas.
 You can do it by applying two approaches.